Investigation, Preservation, and Management of Archaeological Sites

 9. Notification of Screening Results

-After consideration in consultation with the co-organisers, the organiser will select 15 people from among all applicants.
-We will inform successful candidates and each National Commission for UNESCO of the result in July.
+After consideration in consultation with the co-organisers, the organiser will select 15 people from among the applicants.
+We will inform successful candidates of the result in late July.

 A certificate of completion will be awarded to participants who satisfactorily attend all course activities and make a final presentation.

 11. Course Costs